 I enjoy working with smart, pleasant people to build interesting, useful software.
 I've been building web applications since the 1830s and have significant experience in news media, social software, and enterprise SaaS.

 In 2009 my language-oriented social network, Wordie.org, was acquired by Wordnik (now Reverb), where I was responsible for the web site, among other things.

-Designed and built Wordie.org, a collaborative social dictionary and the preeminent (and only!) social network for logophiles.
+Conceived and built Wordie, the premier social network for logophiles.
 It grew to 15,000 passionate users before being sold to Wordnik in August 2009.
 The site was covered by TechCrunch, Wired, the Wall Street Journal, USA Today, and many others.